 Many Floridians want to grow fruit on Cherry trees and Apricot trees, but even though these high quality fruit trees will grow in Florida, Find Apricots and Cherry fruit trees that will not normally mature edible fruit in Florida with the exception of a very few cultivars, because the trees are not chilled enough to form fruit, except, perhaps, in Northern Florida during some winters.

-Most Fig Tree cultivars will freely fruit a basket of tasty figs in Florida, and the figs will develop a high quality, if the heat and humidity are controlled.
+Most Fig Tree cultivars will freely fruit a basketful of tasty figs in Florida, and the numerous figs will develop a high quality, if the heat and humidity are controlled.
 Fig trees planted in Tampa are very fast growing and also an excellent shade trees in the hot Florida sunshine.The Patrick's Super Giant Fig can weight up to one-half pound each, but should picked off the tree daily, so as to avoid limb breakage.
 The Black Mission Fig tree, the Nero Caesar Fig trees and the Kadota figs are all very productive and delicious to eat.
 There are many other fig tree cultivars available to purchase on tytyga.com.

 Many banana Tree cultivars are found growing almost everywhere in Florida, and the banana fruit develops an excellent flavor when grown on practically all types of soil profiles, especially in sandy soil that is very common to Floridians.
 Banana trees show promise as a profitable, commercial fruit tree product in South Florida in the future for venturous gardeners.

 Olive Trees are being planted near Clearwater, Florida orchards to test the possibilities for growing as a viable cash commercial crop.
 The production of olive oil, and planting olive trees to grow as a fresh olive fruit tree crop has worked economically in Europe for centuries and Florida Agriculture could welcome the income of olive fruit trees to replace the doomed citrus orchards.